3BioCompBio/PInteract/README.md

 # 🧬 PInteract:

-**PInteract** is a tool for the identification of π-involving interactions in protein structures and complexes, including protein–protein, protein–DNA/RNA, and protein–ligand systems.
+**PInteract** is a tool for the identification of π-involving interactions in protein structures and complexes, including protein–protein, protein–DNA, protein-RNA, and protein–ligand systems.
 Based on geometric criteria, it can detect:
 - Individual π-interaction types, including cation–π, amino-π, His-π, sulfur–π and π-π;
-- Clusters of π interactions (i.e., π-chains);
+- Clusters or chains of π interactions;
-- Specific recurrent spatial motifs.
+- Stair motifs, which are recurrent motifs at protein-DNA/RNA interfaces and combine $\pi$-$\pi$ stacking, cation/amino/His-$\pi$ and H-bond interactions.

 📄 _For full details, please refer to our publication:_